OpenTermsArchive/contrib-versions/Skype/Privacy Policy.md

 Top of page Product-specific details:Enterprise and Developer ProductsEnterprise &.
 Developer Products

-Enterprise and Developer Products are Microsoft products and related software offered and designed primarily for use by organizations and developers.
+Enterprise and Developer Products are Microsoft products and related software offered to and designed primarily for use by organizations and developers.
 They include:

 *   Cloud services referred to as Online Services in the Microsoft Online Services Terms (OST), such as Office 365, Microsoft Azure, Microsoft Dynamics365, Microsoft Intune, and Yammer, for which an organization (our customer) contracts with Microsoft for the services (“Enterprise Online Services”).
 *   Server and developer products, such as Windows Server, SQL Server, Visual Studio, and System Center (“Enterprise and Developer Software”).
 *   Appliances and hardware used for storage infrastructure, such as StorSimple (“Enterprise Appliances”). and
-*   Cognitive Services, such as Emotion API, Bing Speech API, Recommendations API, for which an organization or developer (our customer) contracts with Microsoft for the services (“Cognitive Services”).
 *   Developer services such as Bot Framework, Cortana Skills Kit, and Botlet Store.
+*   Professional services referred to in the OST that are available with Enterprise Online Services, such as onboarding services, data migration services, data science services, or services to supplement existing features in the Enterprise Online Services.

 **_In the event of a conflict between this Microsoft privacy statement and the terms of any agreement(s) between a customer and Microsoft for Enterprise and Developer Products, the terms of those agreement(s) will control._**